 Despite their successful application in different path-planning problems, the previously-mentioned traditional sampling-based methods and DRL methods have several drawbacks.
 For example, it is not obvious how to plan a complex behavior that meets conditions other than obstacle avoidance using traditional sampling-based planners.
 On the other hand, DRL methods learn a richer model that may include system dynamics and arbitrary reward functions.
 However, applying these methods for planning requires autoregressively using their model's one-step predictions, which allows model imperfections to compound over time \cite{Asadi2019CombatingModel, Xiao2019LearningLearning}.

 Instead, the problem of path planning can be addressed through the paradigm of planning as inference (PAI) \cite{Attias2003PlanningInference, Botvinick2012PlanningInference}.
 Differently from explicit graph search or autoregressive prediction, the future is modeled as a joint probability distribution over states, actions and rewards.
-Sampling from this distribution yields a sequence of states and actions that represent a possible trajectory.
-Retrieving just any possible trajectory is not very useful by itself, but if this trajectory is known to meet certain conditions, like obstacle avoidance or achieving certain rewards, this sample can be used as a plan.
+Sampling from this distribution yields a sequence of states and actions that represent a possible path.
+Retrieving just any possible path is not very useful by itself, but if this path is known to meet certain conditions, like obstacle avoidance or achieving certain rewards, this sample can be used as a plan.
 In PAI, such plan can be sampled from a conditional probability distribution of possible futures.
-This process of conditional sampling is key for generating a plan that exhibits desirable behavior.
+This process of conditional sampling is key to generate a plan that exhibits desirable behavior.

 A particularly recent class of models that fit the PAI view is the Denoising Diffusion Probabilistic Model (DDPM) \cite{Sohl-Dickstein2015DeepThermodynamics, Ho2020DenoisingModels}.
 DDPMs are generative probabilistic models that have been remarkably successful in image generation \cite{Dhariwal2021DiffusionSynthesis}.
 They are trained by iteratively adding random noise to the training data and learning the reverse process that iteratively denoises the data to retrieve the original sample.
 In this way, one can sample from the data distribution carrying the characteristics of the training data by first sampling noise from a Gaussian distribution and then applying the denoising process.